paul-nechifor/rstsd/readme.md

+# This repository has been moved to [gitlab.com/paul-nechifor/rstsd](http://gitlab.com/paul-nechifor/rstsd).

+Old readme:

 # România — de la statul totalitar la statul de drept

 A history themed web site I build in high school for a competition in 2006.